 -

 At Princeton we typically have 0-1 person apply ED each year, usually to their state school.
-They have spoken to us and to admissions people beforehand, and their numbers are well above the averages for accepted applicants at that school.
+They have spoken to us and to admissions people beforehand.
 For a vast majority of applicants, however, the risks of the ED option (delaying your application at other schools) outweigh the benefit of focusing on one school.

 -